 - You will live longer if you eat fewer calories.
 However, here people need more information because if we feast on doughnuts, pizza, and coffee, we will always be hungry.
 Soda drinks have their shaming part too.
 Scientists found that intestinal bacteria in mice started to help absorb more calories into the body after giving them some soda.

 I was surprised; maybe more, I was reminded that we do not need carbohydrates.
 If we get enough fat and proteins of good quality, we will not crave ice cream or cakes.
 Why?

 The body can produce carbohydrates from fat and proteins.
 Unfortunately, the opposite process is not possible, such as creating proteins from carbohydrates.
 Our body is a smart one.
 Think about a hundred years ago.
 Who ate the pizza?
 Meat, grains, and vegetables were everyday staples.

 You see that minding wellness tips from the Harvard Health newsletter are easy to protect ourselves from unnecessary problems.
 We do not need to spend plenty of money.
 Taking care of ourselves, such as changing habits, improving our lifestyle, and continuously checking for progress, will give you and me peace of mind.
 Why?
 Health is the most critical asset.
 You can not buy it.
 Let’s use common sense and give our body what it needs: proper nutrition, exercise, and a positive attitude.

-Besides it, you will have peace for the mind by giving the body what it needs.
+Besides, giving the body what it needs will give you peace of mind.
 Prevention is the best thing.
 We cannot get with food enough minerals, proteins, and vitamins.
 However, we can help ourselves by taking dietary supplements.